cwgithub/candh-hugo-webapp/content/work/skyler.md

 ---
-title: 'Skyler Technologies'
+title: "Skyler Technologies"
 date: 2018-11-18T12:33:46+10:00
 draft: false
 weight: 3
-heroHeading: 'Skyler Technologies'
+heroHeading: "Skyler Technologies"
-heroSubHeading: 'Market data connectivity.'
+heroSubHeading: "Market data connectivity."

-heroBackground: 'work/skyler.jpg'
+heroBackground: "work/skyler.jpg"
-thumbnail: 'work/skyler.jpg'
+thumbnail: "work/skyler.jpg"
 images: []
 ---

 **Projects**

-Design and development of new features for Swing applications displaying market data subscription.
+##### Java Consultants

+Skyler had existing clients using their Java applications in live settings, but the deployed binaries where getting old and no new features or bug fixes were possible due to lack of Java developer capacity.

+We reviewed, documentated and refreshed all the legacy Java source code and created new build systems to build the code.
-Revitalised the stalled evolution of the main Java server which interfaces to C++ market data applications via CORBA.

-Review, documentation and refreshment of legacy Java GUI applications
+We revitalised the stalled evolution of the main Java applications and added many new features to the Java Swing GUI applications.

-Creation of new build systems from legacy code to enable active test and development.
-Introduction of unit and integration tests.
+We introduced unit and integration tests.